PEMF Therapy for Dogs: Ease Pain and Improve Movement

 Osteoarthritis

-In veterinary medicine, PEMF therapy has similarly shown promise in alleviating osteoarthritis symptoms in dogs, outperforming conventional drug treatments in some studies.
-[9]
+In veterinary medicine, PEMF has also helped reduce osteoarthritis symptoms in dogs, sometimes working better than traditional drug treatments [9].

 Inflammation, Pain, and Edema

-In veterinary trials, targeted PEMF treatment has aided in reducing pain and inflammation in dogs undergoing spinal decompression surgery [11], showcasing its utility in managing acute conditions [12].
+In veterinary trials, targeted PEMF has eased pain and inflammation in dogs after spinal decompression surgery, showing it can help with acute conditions [1112].

 woundhealing-dog-pemf-therapy.